radj307/ARRCON/README.md

 __On Windows, you can use `cmd.exe` or `powershell.exe` by R+Clicking on the start menu and selecting "Command Prompt" or "PowerShell".__

-For more detailed usage instructions, see [Getting Started](https://github.com/radj307/ARRCON/wiki)
+For more detailed usage instructions, see the [Getting Started](https://github.com/radj307/ARRCON/wiki) page on the wiki.

 To see a list of commands, use `ARRCON -h` or `ARRCON --help`
 To see a list of environment variables, their current values, and a description of each, use `ARRCON --print-env`